Yankees vs. Royals Player Props Betting Odds

 Torres Stats

-- Torres has 95 hits with 13 doubles, two triples, 14 home runs and 38 walks.
-He has driven in 39 runs with eight stolen bases.
+- Torres has 96 hits with 13 doubles, two triples, 15 home runs, 38 walks and 40 RBI.
+He's also stolen eight bases.

-- Torres will look for his 11th straight game with a hit in this matchup.
-During his last 10 outings he is batting .395 with a triple, a home run, two walks and three RBI.
+- Torres hopes to build on an 11-game hitting streak in this matchup.
+In his last 10 outings he is batting .395 with a triple, two home runs, two walks and four RBI.

 Torres Recent Games